Skip to main content

 Testosterone’s Mechanisms of Action in the Brain

-Testosterone’s influence on is not a single, direct action.
+Testosterone’s influence on cognitive health is not a single, direct action.
 Instead, it works through multiple pathways to support brain function.
 Understanding these mechanisms helps us appreciate the profound and multifaceted role of this hormone in maintaining mental clarity and resilience.

 Neurotransmitter Modulation